CoBRA: Programming Cognitive Bias in Social Agents Using Classic Social Science Experiments: Cognitive Bias Index

 \section{Cognitive Bias Index}

-The \textbf{Cognitive Bias Index (CBI)} serves as both a \textbf{measurement metric} and a \textbf{specification knob}, developed through the systematic adaptation of structured and validated knowledge from classic social science experiments~\citep{authority_power, asch, Asian_Disease, milgramobed, invest_insur, wason1960, biasedinfo, hotelroom}.
+The \textbf{Cognitive Bias Index (CBI)} serves as both a \textbf{measurement metric} and a \textbf{specification knob}, developed through the systematic adaptation of structured and validated knowledge from classic social science experiments~\cite{authority_power, asch, Asian_Disease, milgramobed, invest_insur, wason1960, biasedinfo, hotelroom}.
 Specifically, this knowledge consists of \textit{Codified Behavioral Patterns} and their corresponding \textit{Classic Social Experimental Paradigms}.
+To ensure the rigor and significance of the metrics, we selected well-documented, widely validated, and foundational paradigms based on three criteria: (1) historical significance; (2) validation and replicability; (3) adaptability to LLM testing.
+Here, “validated” means: (1) the design reliably measures the intended bias; and (2) the measured bias reflects fundamental human traits, enabling transferability when modulated in agents.
+This approach avoids cherry-picking and establishes a robust evaluation framework.
 By replicating the designs of these paradigms, we construct a prompt-based \textbf{Classic Social Experiment Testbed} to derive the CBI.

 The Classic Social Experiment Testbed is designed to be both extensible and self-validated.
 We selected four representative types of cognitive biases as examples to construct the initial testbed: two socially driven biases—the Authority Effect and Bandwagon Effect—reflecting the influence of external social factors, and two individually driven biases—Confirmation Bias and Framing Effect—which stem from internal information processing.
-To facilitate self-validation, for each type of cognitive bias, we select two distinct \textit{classic social experimental paradigms} and adapt them for LLM-based evaluation, enabling cross-paradigm consistent checks.
+To facilitate self-validation, for each type of cognitive bias, we include two distinct \textit{classic social experimental paradigms}, and adapt them for LLM-based evaluation, enabling cross-paradigm consistent checks.
 Within each paradigm, we implement a \textit{Scenario Prompt Template} with multiple \textit{Scene-Adjustable Placeholders}.
-Responses to each prompt variant are quantified using a 5-point Likert scale~\citep{likert}.
-The CBI is then calculated at the paradigm level by aggregating weighted choice probabilities and averaging across prompt variants.
-Together, these designs yield a Classic Social Experiment Testbed that produces corresponding CBI:

-\begin{definition}[Cognitive Bias Index] Suppose each type of cognitive bias $b \in \mathcal{B}$ is evaluated using $m$ distinct classic social experimental paradigms.
-The set of Cognitive Bias Index is defined as
+To quantify LLM-based agent responses, each \textit{Scenario Prompt Template} includes a 5-point multiple-choice question.
+The levels of these questions indicate the strength of the bias.
+For scenarios involving agreement or endorsement, we adopt a 5-point Likert scale~\cite{likert} (e.g., \textit{Milgram Obedience} paradigm~\cite{milgramobed}).
+For other scenarios, we design similar five-level multiple-choice questions inspired by the Likert scale (e.g., \textit{Stanford Prison} paradigm~\cite{Stanfordpri}).
+Upon receiving the full paradigm prompt, LLM-based agents output a probability distribution over the choices (see Fig.~\ref{fig:CBI}).